-Whenever possible, your internships should be remote or virtual during the COVID-19 pandemic.
+Whenever possible, your internships should be remote or virtual during the COVID-19 pandemic until you are fully vaccinated.

-On-site internships require workplace safety plans
+On-site internships require workplace safety plans if you are not vaccinated

-If your internship is on-site, or partially on-site, your sponsoring organization must have a workplace safety plan which is broadly similar to the Healthy Clark COVID Plan and which follows all relevant CDC, state, and local guidelines relative to the COVID-19 virus.
+If you are not yet vaccinated and your internship is on-site, or partially on-site, your sponsoring organization must have a workplace safety plan which is broadly similar to the Healthy Clark COVID Plan and which follows all relevant CDC, state, and local guidelines relative to the COVID-19 virus.
 In order to have your on-site internship approved for academic credit, you will need to provide a written version of your organization's workplace safety plan (either a document or link to their website) OR upload proof that you have received a full vaccine dose.